Sequential Bayesian parameter-state estimation in dynamical systems with noisy and incomplete observations via a variational framework: Numerical Experiments

-As the dynamical system~\eqref{eq:dynamical_model_e3} used for learning is high-dimensional, we employ the EnKF, which is effective for large-scale problems, within the framework of FBOVI in Stage 2.
-To demonstrate the effectiveness of FBOVI, we compare its performance with that of joint EnKF, a parameter-state estimation method commonly applied to large-scale state–parameter estimation problems.
+As the dynamical system~\eqref{eq:dynamical_model_e3} used for learning is high-dimensional, we employ the EnKF, which is effective for large-scale problems, within the framework of FBOVI.
+To demonstrate the effectiveness of FBOVI, we compare its performance with that of joint EnKF, which is commonly applied to large-scale state–parameter estimation problems.

-The means of the marginal distributions of the solution $u(x,t)$ obtained by FBOVI and joint EnKF, along with the reference solution, are shown in Figure~\ref{fig:state_e3}.
+The means of the marginal posterior distributions of the solution $u(x,t)$ obtained by FBOVI and joint EnKF, along with the reference solution, are shown in Figure~\ref{fig:state_e3}.
 We can see that the mean computed by FBOVI closely follows the reference solution.
 This demonstrates that, although the prior for the initial solution value is far from the reference, FBOVI quickly adapts and begins to track the reference within a short time.
 In contrast, the discrepancy between the reference and the joint EnKF mean is considerably larger during the early stage ($t < 0.02$).

-Figure~\ref{fig:pred_e3} presents the means of the predictions produced by FBOVI and joint EnKF, where the predicted values are computed in the same way as described in Section~\ref{sec:Lorentz}.
-The prediction generated by FBOVI is relatively accurate, reflecting the high quality of its joint posterior approximation.
-On the contrary, the Gaussian assumption for the joint distribution used by the joint EnKF limits its predictive capability.
-This deficiency is most obvious in the early stage, when only a small number of observations have been incorporated and the true joint posterior tend to be highly non-Gaussian.
+Figure~\ref{fig:pred_e3} presents the means of the predictive distributions produced by FBOVI and the joint EnKF.
+For each $k\geq 2$, corresponding to $t \geq 0.002$, the predictive distribution of $X_k$ is computed using the approximate joint posterior obtained at time step $k-1$ and the dynamical system~\eqref{eq:dynamical_model_e3}.
+As show in Figure~\ref{fig:pred_e3}, the prediction generated by FBOVI is relatively accurate, reflecting the high quality of its joint posterior approximation.
+On the contrary, the Gaussian assumption for the joint posterior used by the joint EnKF limits its predictive capability.
+This deficiency is most obvious in the early stage, when only a small number of observations have been assimilated and the true joint posterior tend to be highly non-Gaussian.